 This annual award was established in 1996 by the British Carbon Group in memory of Brian Kelly, a leading authority on graphite physics.

 The award is intended as a travel grant for students and early career researchers with up to ten years postdoctoral experience to attend the annual International Carbon Conference.
 Anyone living or working, at the time of that conference, in the country where the conference is held is not eligible.
-As a consequence, applications will not be accepted from Australia on this occasion.
+As a consequence, applications will not be accepted from Spain on this occasion.

 The award is made upon the basis of an appraisal of THREE documents: (1) the extended abstract or paper as submitted to the CARBON 2019 conference, (2) a short CV (with the date of the award of PhD if applicable) and (3) a commentary provided normally by the candidate’s supervisor or close colleague.
 Self-nomination is permitted.
 The Award Committee of the British Carbon Group will determine the successful applicant.